pew-org/pew/README.md

 ### The environment seems to not be activated ###

-If you've defined in your shell rc file, to export a PATH location that might shadow the executables needed by invewrapper (or your project), you might find that when getting into the environment, they will still be at the head of the PATH.
+If you've defined in your shell rc file, to export a PATH location that might shadow the executables needed by pew (or your project), you might find that when getting into the environment, they will still be at the head of the PATH.

 There're multiple way to overcome this issue: